Yuuma-Yamamoto/yuumayamamoto.github.io/projects/projectKanaloa-1.md

 Team Kanaloa is a robotics team at UH.
 The goal of the team is to build an autonomous vehicle to win in a competition.

+In the team I was in the coding team.
+I learned a little about Robot OS in the team.
+We used python to code out robot.
+At that time, I did not know python well, so it was really hard for me to contribute to the team.
+I really liked coding so I stayed on the team as long as I possibly could.
+We mostly worked in ubuntu throughout the semester.

+Then I changed teams to the hardware team.
+There I learned how to make Ethernet cables.
+Before this class I did not know how to make any cables.
+At first cable making was a very hard task.
+However, as I worked the process gradually got easier.

 You can learn more at the [RIP Website](http://rip.eng.hawaii.edu/projects/team-kanaloa-ordnance-reef/).